primaza/primazactl/README.md

   -e ENVIRONMENT, --environment ENVIRONMENT
                         the Environment that will be associated to the ClusterEnvironment -l MAIN_KUBECONFIG, --tenant-kubeconfig MAIN_KUBECONFIG
-                        path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
+                        path to kubeconfig file for the tenant, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
   -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
-                        name of cluster, as it appears in kubeconfig, on which Primaza is installed.
+                        name of cluster, as it appears in kubeconfig, on which primaza tenant was created.
 Default: current kubeconfig context
-  -s MAIN_NAMESPACE, --main-namespace MAIN_NAMESPACE
+  -t TENANT, --tenant TENANT
-                        namespace to use for join.
+                        tenant to use for join.
 Default: primaza-system
 ```

-### Worker join options
+### Join cluster options
 - `--config CONFIG`:
-    - CONFIG contains the manifest file for the primaza worker.
+    - CONFIG contains the manifest file for the join cluster.
     - To generate a suitable manifest file:
         - Run `make config` from the repository
         - The manifest will be created: `out/config/worker_config_latest.yaml`
-- `--context CONTEXT`
+- `--context CONTEXT`:
-    - CONTEXT: the cluster, as it appears in kubeconfig, on which to add primaza-worker
+    - CONTEXT: the cluster, as it appears in kubeconfig, of the join cluster.
     - To create a kind cluster to use for testing:
         - Run `make kind-cluster`
-            - The cluster created for the worker is `primazactl-worker-test`
+            - The cluster created for the worker is `primazactl-join-test`
-            - Set the environment variable `KIND_CLUSTER_WORKER_NAME` before running make to overwrite the name of the cluster created.
+            - Set the environment variable `KIND_CLUSTER_JOIN_NAME` before running make to overwrite the name of the cluster created.
     - If using kind, prepend `kind-` to the cluster name.
     - Can use the same cluster as used for main install.
 - `--kubeconfig KUBECONFIG`